 The world is shrinking rapidly with the advent of faster communication, transportation and financial flows.
 Products developed in one country are finding acceptance in other countries.
 We would not be surprised to hear about a German businessman wearing an Italian Suit meeting an English friend at a Japanese restaurant who later returns home to drink Russian Vodka.
 International trade is booming and global competition is intensifying.
 Few industries are now free from foreign competition.
-Hence, the companies have to improve their products at home continuously to compete with others and expand into foreign markets.
+Hence, for companies to compete is to continuously improve their products at home and expand into foreign markets.